Vicksburg, Mississippi: European settlement

 The first Europeans who settled the area were French colonists who built Fort Saint Pierre in 1719 on the high bluffs overlooking the Yazoo River at present-day Redwood.
 They conducted fur trading with the Natchez and others, and started plantations.
 On 29 November 1729, the Natchez attacked the fort and plantations in and around the present-day city of Natchez.
-They killed several hundred settlers, including Jesuit missionary Paul Du Poisson.
-As was the custom, they took a number of women and children as captives, adopting them into their families.
+They murdered several hundred settlers, including Jesuit missionary Paul Du Poisson.
+As was the custom, they violently took a number of women and children as captives, adopting them into their families.

 The Natchez War was a disaster for French Louisiana, and the colonial population of the Natchez District never recovered.
 Aided by the Choctaw, traditional enemies of the Natchez, though, the French defeated and scattered the Natchez and their allies, the Yazoo.

 The Choctaw Nation took over the area by right of conquest and inhabited it for several decades.
 Under pressure from the US government, the Choctaw agreed to cede nearly 2000000 acre of land to the US under the terms of the Treaty of Fort Adams in 1801.
 The treaty was the first of a series that eventually led to the removal of most of the Choctaw to Indian Territory west of the Mississippi River in 1830.
 Some Choctaw remained in Mississippi, citing article XIV of the Treaty of Dancing Rabbit Creek; they became citizens of the state and the United States.
 They struggled to maintain their culture against the pressure of the binary slave society, which classified people as only white or black.

 In 1790, the Spanish founded a military outpost on the site, which they called Fort Nogales (nogales meaning "walnut trees").
 When the Americans took possession in 1798 following the American Revolutionary War and a treaty with Spain, they changed the name to Walnut Hills.
 The small village was incorporated in 1825 as Vicksburg, named after Newitt Vick, a Methodist minister who had established a Protestant mission on the site.

+The town of Vicksburg was incorporated in 1825, with a population of 3,000 people; of which approximately twenty people were Jewish and had immigrated from Bavaria, Prussia, and Alsace–Lorraine.

-In 1835, during the Murrell Excitement, a mob from Vicksburg attempted to expel the gamblers from the city, because the citizens were tired of the rougher element treating the city residents with nothing but contempt.
+In 1835, during the Murrell Excitement, a mob from Vicksburg attempted to expel the gamblers from the city, because the citizens were tired of the rougher element treating the city residents with contempt.
 They captured and hanged five gamblers who had shot and killed a local doctor.
 Historian Joshua D. Rothman calls this event "the deadliest outbreak of extralegal violence in the slave states between the Southampton Insurrection and the Civil War."

+In 1862, fifty Jewish families formed the Hebrew Benevolent Congregation Anshe Chesed in Vicksburg, and received a charter from the state.
+Two years later in 1864, the Anshe Chesed Cemetery was formed, and it was the second Jewish cemetery in the city; not much is known about the first Jewish cemetery.